littleyoru/PawsRestApi/README.md

 # PawsRestApi

-This is a Restful API written in Node JS, for the Paws app.
+This is a Restful API written in Node JS, for my own project - Paws app.